+PROXY

-PROXY RETROPHIN, INC.
+TRAVERE THERAPEUTICS, INC.

-PROXY FOR ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 8, 2019 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED
+PROXY FOR ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 14, 2021

+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED

-The undersigned hereby constitutes and appoints Eric M. Dube and Elizabeth E. Reed, and each of them, as proxies with full power of substitution, to represent and vote all of the shares which the undersigned is entitled to vote at the Annual Meeting of Stockholders (the "Annual Meeting") of Retrophin, Inc. (the "Company") in such manner as they, or any of them, may determine on any matters which may properly come before the Annual Meeting or any adjournments thereof and to vote on the matters set forth on the reverse side as directed by the undersigned.
-The Annual Meeting will be held at the Company's San Diego office located at 3721 Valley Centre Drive, Suite 200, San Diego, California 92130, on May 8, 2019, at 8:00 a.m. local time, and at any and all adjournments thereof.
+The undersigned hereby constitutes and appoints Eric M. Dube and Elizabeth E. Reed, and each of them, as proxies with full power of substitution, to represent and vote all of the shares which the undersigned is entitled to vote at the Annual Meeting of Stockholders (the "Annual Meeting") of Travere Therapeutics, Inc. (the "Company") in such manner as they, or any of them, may determine on any matters which may properly come before the Annual Meeting to be held on May 14, 2021, at 8:00 a.m.
+U.S. Pacific Time, or any adjournments thereof and to vote on the matters set forth on the reverse side as directed by the undersigned.
 The undersigned hereby revokes any proxies previously given.
+The Annual Meeting will be held virtually.
+In order to attend the meeting, you must register at http://viewproxy.com/Travere/2021/htype.asp by 11:59 PM U.S. Eastern Time on May 11, 2021.
+On the day of the Annual Meeting, if you have properly registered, you may enter the meeting by clicking on the link provided and the password you received via email in your registration confirmation.
+Further instructions on how to attend and vote at the Annual Meeting are contained in the Proxy Statement in the sections titled "Attending the Annual Meeting Virtually" and "Voting Information - Online Voting at the Annual Meeting".

-THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED "FOR" ALL NOMINEES LISTED IN PROPOSAL 1 AND "FOR" PROPOSALS 2, 3 and 4.
+THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED "FOR" ALL NOMINEES LISTED IN PROPOSAL 1, "FOR" PROPOSAL 2, "FOR" PROPOSAL 3, "FOR" PROPOSAL 4, AND "FOR" PROPOSAL 5.
 THE PROXIES ARE AUTHORIZED TO VOTE IN THEIR DISCRETION UPON SUCH OTHER BUSINESS NOT KNOWN AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING OR ANY ADJOURNMENTS THEREOF.

 THIS PROXY IS CONTINUED ON THE REVERSE SIDE.

 PLEASE SIGN AND DATE ON THE REVERSE SIDE AND RETURN PROMPTLY